jianzhi-1/cs262a/chord.md

 ### Why did this paper have an impact?

 Chord solves a fundamental problem.
-Thus, it provides a very useful primitive that is feasible for a wide range of applications: coorperative mirroring, time-shared storage, distributed indices, large-scale combinatorial search (3).
+Thus, it provides a very useful primitive that is feasible for a wide range of applications: cooperative mirroring, time-shared storage, distributed indices, large-scale combinatorial search (3).